-Li \textit{et al.} \cite{li2020deep} solved multi objective TSP by training multiple single policy networks.
-They converted the MOO problem into a single objective using linear scalarization with the help of convex preference weights.
-They train $K$ different networks with the architecture adopted from \cite{nazari2018reinforcement}.
+Li \textit{et al.} \cite{li2020deep} solved multi-objective TSP by training multiple single policy networks.
+They converted the MOO problem into a single objective using the linear scalarization method with convex preferences.
+They train multiple networks with the architecture adopted from \cite{nazari2018reinforcement}.
 Each network is trained with a different preference weight, to approximate the Pareto front.
 Their network, called DRL-MOA, generated competitive results in comparison to classical methods.
-However, the downside of their method is that it is redundant to train multiple networks and requires a lot of resources.
-Furthermore, solutions on concave regions of Pareto fronts cannot be uncovered using the linear scalarization technique, as proved in \cite{boyd2004convex}.
+However, the downside of their method is that it is redundant to train multiple networks, which is time-consuming and resource-intensive.
+Furthermore, solutions on concave regions of the Pareto front cannot be uncovered by their network because it uses the linear scalarization technique \cite{boyd2004convex}.
 In our work, we train a single network that can predict solutions for any unit preference vector.
 This enables us to produce a much denser Pareto front.
 Instead of using linear scalarization, our network learns to solve a constrained optimization problem where the constraints are dependent on the preference vectors.